top of page

 feedback

 "Hi, I'm the bloke who made a flippant response when you asked how often I ate vegetables.
 I said every four weeks.
 I took home the box of veg you kindly gave me and reflected on it over the afternoon and decided I needed to change my attitude to healthy eating.
 I prepared a salad meal for my wife and myself.
-On Saturday I visited Asda and stocked with a variety of vegetables and will be eating more healthiy in the future, all thanks to you."
+On Saturday I visited Asda and stocked with a variety of vegetables and will be eating more healthily in the future, all thanks to you."

 "Well, I'm getting on well with the veg boxes!
 This last week I had pointed cabbage which I cut into 4 and roasted.
 Kholrabi which I cut into thin strips with carrot and made into a slaw for salads.
 The fennel I used in various ways, including stir fry.
 The bushy leaves of the fennel I cut off, put them in vase of water to keep them alive, and and have been having fennel tea.
 I'm due to pick up next week's box tomorrow so will be interesting to see what's in it.
 I like experimenting with veg I have not had before."